-The Sangha & Laity Training Programs are authorized by the U.S. Department of Immigration and Customs Enforcement to issue I-20 visa applications for admission of non-immigrant students.
-The Registrar's Department will provide, free of charge, assistance in applying for a visa; however students will be responsible for the costs of their own visa filing fees and postage.
+The Sangha & Laity Training Programs are authorized by the U.S. Department of Immigration and Customs Enforcement [ICE] to admit non-immigrant foreign students.
+The Registrar's Department will provide information and an I-20 application for a foreign student visa [F-1] at no cost to the student; however, the student will be responsible for the costs of their own visa filing fees and postage.
 SLTP does not admit undocumented students.
-It is expected that graduates of the Sangha & Laity Training Programs will return to their own countries to pursue their vocations; moreover, student visas do not lead to permanent residency in the United States.
+It is expected that graduates of SLTP will return to their own countries to pursue their vocations; moreover, student visas do not lead to permanent residency in the United States.

-Tower of Blessings Home for the Elderly and City of Ten Thousand Buddhas
+Tower of Blessings Home for the Elderly and CTTB Medical & Dental clinics.